COVID-19: 6 Simple Steps to Make Your Coworking Space a Safer Place for Residents

 Besides, we have conducted some mini-interviews with coworking space operators from different countries.
 They shared great tips on how they protect their members and their businesses from coronavirus.

-To avoid panic and rumors, make sure that your members and staff know what is coronavirus COVID-19 disease and what rules they should follow to protect themselves from getting infected.
+To avoid panic and rumors, make sure that your members and staff know what is coronavirus COVID-19 disease, where did the coronavirus come from, and what rules they should follow to protect themselves from getting infected.

 Ignorance breeds chaos.